I know I’m going to lose half my audience with this article, but that’s OK.

 Amazon Fire TV: Don’t get me wrong, I love the Fire TV as well (even the third generation that stripped out some of the more popular features).
 It’s my backup streaming device that I use in my home office.
-However, the only Fire TV device available at in Canada right now is the Fire TV Stick Basic Edition.
-It’s only $49, but let’s face it, this is a really stripped down version of the low-end Fire TV device available in the US.
-You can find out more about the differences between the Fire TV vs the Fire Stick here.
+However, the only Fire TV device available in Canada right now is the Fire TV Stick Basic Edition.
+It’s only $49, but let’s face it, this is a really stripped-down version of the low-end Fire TV device available in the US.
+You can find out more about the differences between the Fire TV and the Fire Stick here.

 What’s the simple solution?

 Unfortunately finding a good Android TV box for Canada isn’t as easy as it is in the US.
-Between the terrible exchange rate, copyright laws that aren’t favourable for streamers, the odds aren’t good.
+Between the terrible exchange rate and copyright laws that aren’t favorable for streamers, the odds aren’t good.